benchristel/mydocs/scrolls-of-the-apprentice.md

 ```

 One name can't refer to two things at once, so transferring a name to a new object removes it from the old object.
 If an object has no names, it is lost forever.

+## The Virtues of Code

+1. Code should be simple.
+It should be easy to see what a piece of code does, and why, without running it.
+2. Code should be correct.
+3. Code should be easy to change.
+It should be easy to add new features
+4. Code should be predictable.
+If you run a piece of code that claims to do something, it should do that thing and nothing else.
+It should not give you strange errors unrelated to its function, or return a value other than what it claims to return.
+5. Code should be efficient.
+6. Code should be secure.
+It should be _very difficult_ to use it for malicious purposes.
+What exactly _very difficult_ means is explained below.

+## The Virtues of Programmers

 ## Boring Game